souktha/souktha.github.io/software/bblk-ir/index.rst

         [   99.045336] get_uart_clock: MDR1 reg = 0x7, CFPS 0x69

 The first two lines is the value of *CM_PER_L4LS_CLKCTRL* [1]_ and *CM_PER_UART4_CLKCTRL* respectively.
 This is the indication that clock line is activated correctly.
-The last line was a reading of two UART registers, *MDR1* and *CFPS*.
+The last line is to read two UART registers, *MDR1* and *CFPS*.
 If clock line is not activated, reading the two UART registers would have resulted in kernel crash because the IO bus would be stuck and cause I/O fault to happen.
 It is the painful way to know something is wrong.